Phillips Edison & Company, Inc. research snapshot

 PECO AI Trading Strategy Framework

-PECO AI trading strategy frameworks below are educational frameworks, not personalized advice.
-They use publicly available technical and fundamental data as of July 12, 2026.
+The PECO AI trading strategy frameworks below are educational frameworks, not personalized advice.
+They use publicly available technical and fundamental data as of August 3, 2026.
 Adapt position sizing and risk limits to your own account size, time horizon, and risk tolerance.

 Trend-following setup